🍪 Hello, we are the cookies!

-Inactive, slow, narrow minded, old-fashioned and always ready to complain….
-The prejudices about 50+ are in stark contrast to the state of mind they are in.
-Seniors want to participate in social life, they want to share their experience and miss the recognition they received during their professional careers.
-Similarly, young people from immigrant backgrounds want to participate in professional life, but are held back.
-Do prejudices prevent us from benefiting from each other’s talents?
+Inactive, slow, closed, resistant to change, backward-looking and always ready to complain… The prejudices about people over 50 contrast sharply with the state of mind in which they find themselves.
+Older people want to participate in social life, want to share their experience and miss the recognition they received during their professional career.
+Another group, young people with an immigrant background, are eager to participate in professional life, but are held back.
+Are prejudices preventing us from collectively benefiting from each other’s talents?

-“At 68, all of a sudden you are nobody.”
-At 65, he negotiated with his company to stay on a little longer.
-He trained junior engineers and was respected by his colleagues.
-“Until the new manager stepped in saying, ‘I’m here to clean up.
-Everyone over 50 is getting out’” All of a sudden, Gilbert found himself at home, without the network of colleagues, without a busy agenda, like he had lost his social position.
-Arnold can also relate to this story: “I wanted to continue working after the age of 65.
-I had the feeling that I was no longer useful.
-During your professional career you build up a lot of experience, but it’s not much use to you anymore when you retire.”
+“At the age of 68, suddenly you’re nobody.
+Gilbert didn’t want to retire yet.
+At the age of 65, he negotiated with his company to stay a little longer.
+He trained young engineers and was respected by his colleagues.
+“Until the new director came in and said: ‘I’m here to clean up.
+All the people over 50 are going to leave.
+Overnight, Gilbert found himself at home, with no network of colleagues, no daytime structure, no recognition.
+Arnold can also relate to this story: “I wanted to continue working after I turned 65.
+I felt I was no longer useful.
+You accumulate a certain amount of baggage during your working career, but it’s not much use when you retire.”

-For young people with an immigrant background, the same mechanisms are at play from the day they’re born and continue throughout their lives.
-The labels they are pinned on are particularly impeding when they want to enter the labor market.
-They are confronted with negative stereotypes because they are young (and therefore inexperienced) and of foreign origin.
-They have to prove themselves twice to get access to the labor market, hoping to get a job that matches their skills.
-These discriminatory prejudices not only prevent these young people full of potential, aspirations and dreams from finding their place in the labor market, but also deprive society and businesses of diverse and enriching talents and skills.
+For young people with an immigrant background, the same mechanisms are at work from birth and continue throughout their lives.
+These stereotypical barriers are particularly problematic when they enter the labour market.
+Negative representations linked to the fact that they are young (and therefore inexperienced) and from an immigrant background are imposed on them.
+They have to prove themselves twice over in order to access the job market, in the hope of being able to do a job that matches their skills.
+These prejudices that lead to discrimination not only prevent these young people full of potential, desires and dreams from finding their place professionally, but also deprive society and companies of diverse and rich skills and experiences.

-These prejudices are harmful to both the individual and the community.
-Why not create the conditions so that everyone, regardless of age, origin or gender, can complement each other, develop and share their talents?
+These prejudices are harmful to both the Since these prejudices are harmful to both individuals and the community, why not create the conditions so that each person, whatever their age, origin or gender, can complement each other, deploy their talents and share their wealth with us?